PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 ## Demonstration

-Add an animated gif.
+Add an animated gif of your program running.
 You can use ShareX, GIPHY Capture or another tool. https://blog.github.com/2018-06-29-GIF-that-keeps-on-GIFing/
 Note for school project: This is a great way for friends and family to easily see your project in action.
 The markdown is  \!\[Alt text\]\(relative/path/to/img.png) <br />
 ![Sample GIF](out/octocat_github.gif)